 Please choose the topic you are interested in or read further on this page about the types of orders that a court can make, what restrictions can be imposed by the court and a dictionary of commonly used terms.

-Domestic violence can involve a wide range of behavior, including physical, emotional and verbal abuse, as well as stalking and intimidating a person with intent to harm.
-Apprehended violence orders (AVO's) may be issued to protect a person from such behavior.
+Domestic violence can involve a wide range of behaviour, including physical, emotional and verbal abuse, as well as stalking and intimidating a person with intent to harm.
+Apprehended violence orders (AVO's) may be issued to protect a person from such behaviour.

 The vast majority of AVO's are made in the Local Court by a magistrate.
 They remain in force for the time set by the court.